velezj/family-rpg-1/notes/names.md

   - Sent to help Ghost Owl

 - The Great Spirits: group of initial spirits focused on creating spirit world and blocking off planetvore

+- Great Spirit Rodan
+  - Fire spirit
+  - Cleansing and purification
+  - Can, with effort, destroy black liquid

+- Great Spirit Dogora
+  - Spirit of permanence
+  - Contains and protects the time magic
+  - Fights against the planetvore's consumption of time magic

+- Great Spirit Izanami
+  - Spirit of Borders
+  - Created the spirit word as a scab between the world and the planetvore